Ai Tong School

-Logo

-The school logo resembles a flying wheel and the chinese character "同”.
-The sign gives the school its name, Ai Tong School.
-The pair of wings symbolises the school soaring into greater heights, seeking higher aspirations and excellence.
-The circles symbolise the cohesive spirit of the teachers and pupils working together towards a common goal.

 History

-Ai Tong School was first established in a Church at Street when it took over the running of a school by missionaries.
+Ai Tong School was first established in a Methodist church on Boon Tat Street when it took over the running of a school by missionaries.
 Although it had an initial intake of 30 pupils, this soon increased to 120 pupils in 1960.
 In 1917, the school was moved into its own campus, located at 209, Telok Ayer Street, to cope with the larger enrolment.

 However, soon after its move, Ai Tong School faced financial difficulties that almost forced the school to sell away its campus.
 It was rescued financially by Chinese businessman and philanthropist Tan Kah Kee, who provided financial assistance to the school.
 In 1923, the school faced another financial crisis, and Tan Kah Kee decided to provide funding for the school on a permanent basis.
 The Singapore Hokkien Huay Kuan subsequently took over the responsibility for running the school in 1929.

 After the Japanese occupation of Singapore ended, a branch school located on the old premises of Gan Eng Seng School was started.
 During this time, there were a huge backlog of students who wanted an education, since many students in Singapore dropped out of school during the occupation.
 As a result, the enrolment of the school increased to more than 1,600 students.
 This campus soon proved to be inadequate.

 In 1950, Ai Tong School took in female students from the defunct Ai Hwa school and became a co-ed school; it had existed as a boys' school ever since its founding.
 In 1955, the main school moved to the new Hokkien Huay Kuan Building together with Chong Hock Girls School (the now Chongfu Primary School).
 This building had facilities like a science laboratory and a geography/history room, a rarity at that time.
 Two years later, the private school became a government-aided school.

 In the 1960s and 1970s, due to the bilingual policy by the Singapore government, enrolment in Chinese-medium schools like Ai Tong School drastically decreased.
 Initially, this caused the closure of smaller Chinese schools, and by taking in students from some of these schools, Ai Tong's enrolment soon increased to 2360 students.
 However, after that, Ai Tong suffered the same problem and its enrolment soon fell below 800 students.
 The problem became worse when, in 1979, only two students registered to join the school in 1980, though one later dropped out.
 More students were later transferred into the school because the neighbouring English-medium schools were at their full capacity.